Pomalidomide (By mouth)

 Warnings While Using This Medicine:

-- Women: Pregnancy tests are required before and during therapy.
-Use 2 forms of birth control together.
-Begin using birth control 4 weeks before you start therapy.
-Continue during therapy, even if the medicine is stopped for a short time, and for at least 4 weeks after your last dose.
+- Women: Pregnancy tests are required before and during treatment with this medicine.
+Begin using 2 forms of birth control together 4 weeks before starting treatment, during treatment, even if the medicine is stopped for a short time, and for at least 4 weeks after your last dose.
 Talk to your doctor about the most effective forms of birth control for you and your partner.

 - Tell your doctor right away if you or your partner becomes pregnant.

-- Do not donate blood during therapy and for at least 1 month after your last dose.
+- Do not donate blood during treatment with this medicine and for at least 1 month after your last dose.

 - Tell your doctor if you are breastfeeding or if you have kidney disease, liver disease, high blood pressure, high cholesterol, or a history of blood clots.